xamarin/GooglePlayServicesComponents/README.md

 # Deprecated Repository

-Note that the GPS/FB/MLKit packages that were previously built and released from this repository have been moved to the https://github.com/xamarin/AndroidX repository (which will eventually be moved to the `dotnet` organization with a more generic name).
+Note that the GPS/FB/MLKit packages that were previously built and released from this repository have been moved to the https://github.com/dotnet/android-libraries repository.

 This was done to simplify maintenance and to reduce circular dependencies between the two repositories which should lead to fewer NuGet version conflict issues.